flowchart LR

 | Placement & induction | Put on the job, orient | Employee at workstation |

-| Training and development | Improve skills and knowledge | Capable employee |
+| Training & development | Improve skills and knowledge | Capable employee |

 | Performance appraisal | Measure on the job | Feedback, ratings |